pradeepsen99/UIUC-Transit/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BDS-3 Clause - see the [LICENSE.md](LICENSE.md) file for details